CorndelWithSoftwire/DevOps-Course-Workshop-Module-06-Learners/during_the_workshop.md

 User story writing tips:
 * You want something specific enough that developers can take the story and build something (or break down into subtasks then build), but without deciding on implementation details
 * You also want to capture the motivation for the task, i.e. what the user is getting out of this feature.
+This gives everyone important context when discussing the story and confirms the story will meet a real need.
+* Typically written following this pattern "As ..., when ..., I want to ..., so that ..."
-* Write acceptance criteria to add detail and cover edge cases.
+* Write acceptance criteria for each story to add detail and cover edge cases.
 If all these criteria are met, everyone should agree the story has been completed.
   * Each criterion should be independently testable
   * You will typically have 1-3 criteria.
 If you have more than 5, consider dividing the user story into smaller ones.
   * Acceptance criteria still do not mention implementation details.
 They cover testable functionality.